|By Alysee Shelton, Duluth News Tribune|

 A number of minimum-wage workers in Duluth who work for small businesses are concerned when it comes to the future of their insurance and salaries.

-A minimum-wage worker has an annual salary of just $14,500, according to the Organization for Action, a nonprofit social welfare group.
+A minimum-wage worker has an annual salary of just

 For many, that makes health insurance a luxury instead of a necessity.